MonsterBasket/MajorProject/react/README.md

 Known Bugs:
   Performance is rubbish - especially when near a zone
   - Probably have to change to Canvas to fix this
+  - Made some improvements to this by optimising where certain things run.
+It's totally usable but I suspect Canvas would improve it further as the frame-drop appears to be from the number of divs being rendered.

   <!-- Character animations are occasionally glitchy
   - This seems to be only when changing from one animation from another